DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

    ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/59630d1e-519e-442d-97e4-4629de872166)

-In enssen these Bassel Function show how the the higher the modulation index is the more sidebands are used to transmited the modulated signal and power distributed anmong those side bands, the  figure below shows this realtionship
+Essentially, these Bessel Functions show how an increase in the modulation index results in the utilization of more sidebands for transmitting the modulated signal, thereby distributing power across these sidebands.
+The relationship between modulation index and sideband utilization is graphically portrayed below.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/f3b78eaf-7ff3-4368-a590-0356e7de2a3d)